Got a New Job? Here’s What to Do With Your Old 401(k)

 It’s important to keep track of all of your retirement accounts — and those pesky usernames and passwords — so you can periodically rebalance your portfolio and ensure your savings are on track.

-This may not be an option at all workplaces, so check with your new employer first.
+This is not an option at all workplaces, so check with your new employer first.

-Keep in mind you may have to wait until a probation period ends to begin participating.
+You may have to wait until a probation period ends to begin participating in your new employer’s plan.

 Your new employer may have a plan with lower fees or better investment options, and you’ll likely be able to take a plan loan.